Cory Hill: Controversy

 In October 2021 it was revealed that Hill was one of three men who attacked a house in Rhondda Cynon Taf in May 2021.
-It was reported that Hill, under the influence of alcohol, mistakenly believed that the house was one of the rental properties he owned and that the tenant owed rent.
-This was incorrect and Hill actually attacked the home of a woman and her small children.
-Shortly after the incident, Hill left Cardiff Blues to play rugby for Yokohama Canon Eagles in Japan, bringing his Wales career to the end.
+It was reported that Hill, under the influence of alcohol, believed that the house was one of the rental properties he owned and that the tenant owed rent.
+This was incorrect and Hill attacked the home of a woman and her small children.
+Shortly after the incident, Hill left Cardiff Blues to play rugby for Yokohama Canon Eagles in Japan, bringing his Wales career to an end.